musamakhizr/ace-task/README.md

 - A person should login from one device at a time.
 If logged in from any other device should be logged out from other device.(10)
 - Implement throttling on login with 5 attempts as threshold (10)

+## The Directory /task-q1,2,4 contain other php tasks